Zerodha charges one of the lowest brokerage fees of flat Rs. 20 for Intraday trading in India.

 Zerodha Charges For BTST

 There is NIL (Rs.
-0) brokerage on BTST trades because the CNC product type is used which represent equity delivery.
+0) brokerage on BTST trades because the CNC product type is used which represents equity delivery.

-But there is a DP charge of ₹13 per stock per day when you sell the next day.
+But there is a DP charge of ₹13.50 + GST when you sell the next day.

 Zerodha Charges For Auto-square Off